 (5-14 weeks LMP)

 What is Surgical Abortion?

-Surgical abortion is the most commonly used method for terminating a pregnancy in the U.S. The procedure is known as a dilation and evacuation (D&E) and can be performed by a physician in the office under either local or general anesthesia.
+Surgical abortion is the most commonly used method for terminating a pregnancy in the U.S. The procedure is known as a dilation and evacuation (D&E) and can be performed by a physician in the office under either local or IV sedation.